 The process of a personal injury claim involves negotiation between yourself and an insurance claims adjuster.
 Whether you have an attorney or negotiate yourself, the process is the same, though you will have a great chance of success in receiving a fair settlement offer with an attorney to represent you.
 There is no list of mandatory rules in negotiation, but it helps to have an idea of the process and the steps to help you make the best decisions in your case.
-While each case is different, it is a good idea to consult a personal injury attorney about your case to get a professional opinion.

 Insurance Negotiations Overview